19 Tips to Beat Auto Parts eCommerce Fraud and Protect Your Site From Scammers

 The IP address from an anonymous web proxy service is yet another reason to worry about.

-Keep a close eye on the things like that.
+Keep a close eye on things like that.

 17. Brush Away Non-Physical Shipping Addresses